Student Government in Action

 shall not discriminate against any person on the basis of age, ancestry, gender or gender identity, genetic information, national or social origin, marital status, medical condition, physical or mental disability, differential political opinion, primary language, race or color, religion, sex, or sexual orientation.
 The ASRCC shall condemn any and all discriminatory practices by entities operating within ASRCC and shall consider the removal of its business or funding from said entities.

 Public Relations Council - We are looking for students who are interested in promoting campus events, activities, and ASRCC initiatives.
-We are looking for people who are familiar with social media specifally Instagram, tiktok, Twitter, and Facebook, print media, digital media, graphic design, and potentially new avenues like YouTube and podcast.
+We are looking for people who are familiar with social media specifically Instagram, tiktok, Twitter, and Facebook, print media, digital media, graphic design, and potentially new avenues like YouTube and podcast.
 We meet weekly to go over content assignments, upcoming events, and plan out new media.
-If youre interesed in joining, contact our director at email@example.com.
+If you're interested in joining, contact our director at firstname.lastname@example.org.

 Multicultural Activities Council - We are looking for students who are interested in cultural and heritage activities and events.
 We take pride in the various backgrounds and experiences that our students bring to campus and want to honor and celebrate those.
 We meet to plan activities, heritage, and cultural activities.
 Contact our directors at email@example.com